Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Methods

 forms the central focus of this study.
 Note that the convention of a negative sign in the imaginary part ensures the positive semi-definiteness of $\omega''$.

-However, the advantages of using a basis of Bloch waves have not yet been fully demonstrated in the above analysis.
+However, the advantages of using the basis of Bloch waves have not yet been fully demonstrated in the above analysis.
 In fact, when employing a sufficiently large Hilbert space for numerical simulations, the choice between Bloch waves and plane waves does not make a significant difference.
 In the following, we show that the minimal Hilbert-space dimension is determined by the number of propagating bulk Bloch waves involved, i.e.,

-which suffices to capture the essential physics and to achieve accurate calculations within the framework of perturbation theory.
+which is sufficient to capture the essential physics and to achieve accurate calculations within the framework of the perturbation theory.
 This approach not only provides a clear physical picture but also determines the poles of the $S$-matrix in the complex-$\omega$ plane.
 In fact, equation~(\ref{eq:S-poles}) is a rank-deficiency condition for the $S$-matrix.
-By using a minimal Hilbert space, the origin of complex band structures and the formation of various BIC types can be systematically analyzed.
-As a first example, we discuss ``accidental” BICs, which arise from the interaction of only two propagating Bloch waves.
-We then explore Friedrich–Wintgen BICs and symmetry-protected BICs, as well as the high‑$Q$ resonant states in their vicinity, which result from interaction among three Bloch waves.
-Furthermore, we analyze the far-field radiation of resonant states and the emergence of EPs.
-Because polarization degrees of freedom are included, the number of Bloch waves doubles—requiring four Bloch waves for polarization singularities and six Bloch waves for EPs.
-Finally, we extend the framework to 2D PhC slabs and examine all types of interactions among different energy bands.
-The formation and evolution of accidental and Friedrich–Wintgen BICs are analyzed using the minimal set of bulk Bloch waves.
+By using a minimal Hilbert space, the origin of complex band structure and formation of various BIC types can be systematically analysed.
+As a first example, we discuss `accidental' BICs, which arise from the interaction between only two propagating Bloch waves.
+We then explore Friedrich--Wintgen BICs and symmetry-protected BICs, as well as the high $Q$ resonant states in their vicinity, which result from the interaction between three Bloch waves.
+Furthermore, we analyse the far-field radiation of resonant states and emergence of EPs.
+Because the polarisation degrees of freedom are included, the number of Bloch waves doubles—four Bloch waves are required for polarisation singularities and six Bloch waves for EPs.
+Finally, we extend the framework to 2D PhC slabs and examine all types of interactions between different energy bands.
+The formation and evolution of accidental and Friedrich--Wintgen BICs are analysed using the minimal set of bulk Bloch waves.